madushag/MyFarm/README.md

 - Only developers participated in the pointing activity: YES

 - You decomposed user stories into developer tasks: YES
 - The tasks are clearly listed in your sprint backlog: YES.
-Developer tasks are attached to each story
+Developer tasks are attached to each story.

+**Our Sprint backlog's Kanban Board:
 ![image](https://user-images.githubusercontent.com/7987070/141409518-0b5869c5-8b2e-4042-9f17-ac9e7e67ae97.png)

 Our sprint backlog is shown above.
 The URL of the board is : https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1.
-Staff should have access to view this board.

-A sample burndow chart:
+At the end of the meeting, the team pulled the stories as the top of the backlog into Sprint 1; we made sure that the aggregate size did not exceed the forecast.

+**The Burndow Chart for Sprint 1:
 ![Burndow](images/Burndown%20Chart.png)
 URL of the burndown chart: https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1/reports/burndown